tapfortap/Documentation/AndroidAPIReference.md

 Do not use any of the public constructors.
 They are only avaible in order to allow the View to be decalred inside layout files.
 Only use the probided constructor methods when instantiating a bannerAd programatically.

-The BannerAd will stop downloading and showing new ads if the view is not visible or the screen is off.
+The Banner will stop downloading and showing new ads if the view is not visible or the screen is off.

 ### Methods

-#### public static BannerAd createAndShow(Context context)
+#### public static Banner createAndShow(Context context)

-Creates a new BannerAd and begins downloading and showing ads.
+Creates a new Banner and begins downloading and showing ads.

 **Parameters**